TheBIMsider/bcfsleuth/README.md

 ---

-*Built with ❤️ for the AECO community*
+*Made with ❤️ & 🤖 assistance for the AECO community*